GoogleCloudPlatform/compute-image-tools/cli_tools/gce_onestep_image_import/README.md

 + `-image_name=IMAGE_NAME` Name of the disk image to create.
 + `-client_id=CLIENT_ID` Identifies the client of the importer.
 For example: `gcloud` or `pantheon`.
-+ `-cloud_provider=CLOUD_PROVIDER` Identifies the cloud provider of the source image.
-  Currently only one cloud provider is supported.
-CLOUD_PROVIDER must be aws.
 + `-os=OS` Specifies the OS of the image being imported.
   This must be specified if cloud provider is specified.
   OS must be one of: centos-6, centos-7, debian-8, debian-9, rhel-6, rhel-6-byol, rhel-7,